soodoku/tv_schedules/scripts/README.md

 python race_gender_over_time.py ..\data\tv_names_race_gender.csv -o ..\data\us_tv_schedules_prop_R.csv -m ..\data\us_tv_schedules_meta.csv -g proportion_female -r cs2000_pctblack
 ```

-The valid value of gender column can be the string of 'male'/'female' or the proportion of female in float between 0 - 1.0 or the percent of female between 0 - 100.
+The valid value of gender column can be string 'male'/'female' or proportion of female as float between 0--1.0 or the percent of female between 0--100.

-Similar to the gender, the race column can be the string of 'black'/'white' or the proportion of black in float between 0 - 1.0 or the percent of black between 0 - 100.
+Similar to the gender, the race column can be the string of 'black'/'white' or the proportion of black in float between 0--1.0 or the percent of black between 0--100.

 ### Proportion calculation result

-Create a new CSV that uses data from the names file and the show file with the
+Creates a new CSV that uses data from the names file and the show file with the
 following fields:
 ```
 for each year (aggregate over each year):